ACM SIGCOMM 2020 Workshop on Networking for Emerging Applications and Technologies (NEAT 2020)

 - Architecture and frameworks for delivering high precision of services

-- Convergence and optimizations of protocols for Industrial and Tactile networks
+- Convergence and optimizations of network protocols for Industrial and Tactile networks

 - Investigations, survey and techniques in data plane for Industrial and Tactile internet.